3sidedcube/ThunderCloud/README.md

 ## Carthage

+[Carthage](https://github.com/Carthage/Carthage) is a decentralized dependency manager that builds your dependencies and provides you with binary frameworks.
 - Add `github "3sidedcube/ThunderCloud" == 3.2.0` to your Cartfile.
-- Run `carthage update --platform ios` to fetch the ThunderCloud dependencies
+- Run `carthage update --use-xcframeworks --platform ios` to fetch the ThunderCloud dependencies
-- Drag `ThunderCloud`, `ThunderTable`, `ThunderRequest`, `ThunderCollection`, and `ThunderBasics` into your project's _Linked Frameworks and Libraries_ section from the `Carthage/Build` folder.
+- Drag `ThunderCloud`, `ThunderTable`, `ThunderRequest`, `ThunderCollection`, and `ThunderBasics` built .xcframework bundles from Carthage/Build into the "Frameworks and Libraries" section of your application’s Xcode project.
-- Add the Build Phases script step as defined [here](https://github.com/Carthage/Carthage#if-youre-building-for-ios-tvos-or-watchos)
+- If you are using Carthage for an application, select "Embed & Sign", otherwise "Do Not Embed".
 - Add the [quickInstall.sh](quickInstall.sh) script to your project.
 This will, when run, checkout any Carthage dependencies & download the AppThinner script into your project & mark it as executable.

 ## Manual